butteredwaffles/tropebrowser/reference/notes.md

 ### Folders
 The label is the `div` before the actual folder, which makes this a little obnoxious.
 The folder itself is a simple `div` with a `ul` inside.
 The `li`s' text in the `ul` can probably be parsed similarly to the body's `p` tags, although some special formatting will need to be done to show/hide the folders.
-Perhaps a ListView triggered by a button?
+We could use [GestureDetector](http://cogitas.net/implement-gesturedetector-flutter/) to insert a `ListView.builder` that creates the list items into the widget list.
 ```
 <div id="folder1" class="folder" isfolder="true" style="display:block;">
   <ul>